-No one wants to download an app if they are simply using the internet for amusement unless the app is built for amusement.
+No one wants to download an app if they are simply using the internet for amusement unless they build the app for amusement.

 When you are creating an ad, you do have the option of checking your preferred device as mobile.
-A mobile version has to be one of the variations that you create.
+A mobile version has to be one variation you create.

 But your work doesn’t end here.
 You need to check that your language, CTR and the landing page all correspond with what a mobile user wants to see.